astrotime/timenomad_app/collections/_newsletters_parts/at-015~05-story-analysis.md

 ### Lunar nodes bring eclipses

-Every time a New Moon happens in the vicinity of one of the lunar nodes, a **solar eclipse takes place**.
+Every time a New Moon happens in the vicinity of one of the lunar nodes, [a solar eclipse takes place](/posts/astrology/philosophy/2019/06/14/moon-nodes-and-force-of-destiny.html).
 What kind of influence solar eclipse makes is never fully clear until we experience it.

 With so many planets on the lunar nodes, the upcoming total solar eclipse of July 2 does not look like an easy event.
 The chart appears to be **tense like a violin string**: